- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

 - — Very Good Source of Dietary Fiber, Calcium, Iron and Magnesium

 The Organic Cranberry Bean is a lush, meaty bean with delicate skin and delicious nutty flavor.
 It’s slightly bigger than a pinto bean, less beany in taste, and yields a dark, intense broth.
 Also known as a borlotti bean, it is popular in Italian and Portuguese menus, tossed into pasta, salads, and stews.
-This bean often used in chilis, baked beans, soups, or just served as a bowl of berries with a few toppings.
+This bean is often used in chilis, baked beans, soups, or just served as a bowl of berries with a few toppings.
 Because of their creamy texture, they make great refried beans.
 The Organic Cranberry Bean is an excellent sub for pretty much any other grain calls for beans.
 At the end of this post, you find several links to recipes that use these beans.
 The fresh beans are pink and green pods.
 However, the actual kernel has striking pink markings.
-The dried beans are an ivory white, and the pink is closer to red.
+The dried beans are ivory white, and the pink is closer to red.
 Sadly, when cooked, they lose the coloring and turn brown, like a pinto.

 How to Sprout Cranberry Beans at Home